edmBernard/DockerFiles/README.md

 # DockerFiles

-Some Dockerfiles to install Opencv3 with Python2, Python3 and Deeplearning framework
+Some Dockerfiles to install Opencv3 with Python2, Python3 and Deeplearning framework.
+I also use them as a reminder to complicated framework installation.

 ## Requirement